telerik/blazor-docs/getting-started/vs-integration/upgrade-wizard.md

 ## Troubleshooting

-The following common problems might occur when converting a project:
+The following common problems might occur when upgrading a project:

 * The [localization file is read-only or does not exists](#missing-localization-file).
 * The [**Finish** button is disabled](#finish-button-is-disabled).